HL7NZ/nhi/input/pagecontent/createPatient.md

 * _Create Patient - Birthdate errors_
   * _Patient Birthdate must be after After 1 January 1900 AND cannot be a future date_
   * _A patient Birthdate is required when a patient Birthdate information source is present_
-  * _Birthdate can only be set to a ‘Registered’ value by an authorised Agency_
+  * _Birthdate can only be set to a ‘Registered’ value by an authorised agency_